splunk/splunk-connect-for-syslog/docs/destinations.md

 ## Example 4 Mcafee EPO send RFC5424 events without frames to third party system

-Note in most cases when a destination requires syslog the requirement is refering to legacy BSD syslog (RFC3194) not standard syslog RFC5424
+Note in most cases when a destination requires syslog the requirement is referring to legacy BSD syslog (RFC3194) not standard syslog RFC5424

 The destination name is taken from the env var each destination must have a unique name regardless of type.